 Author response:

-Thank you for your comment.
-We appreciate your feedback.
-Could you please specify the section of the manuscript you are referring to so we can address your comment effectively?
-In general, we used ten plants per treatment and control to assess the effect of raw-frass-exposed plants on the performance of Plutella xylostella larvae.
+It is not clear what section the referee refers to.
+Yet, in general, we used ten plants per treatment and control to assess the effect of raw-frass-exposed plants on the performance of Plutella xylostella larvae.
+This is mentioned in the Methods section.
+Number of replicates are indicated in the figures as well.

 Reviewer comment: